 Over 50 years ago, a man on this island was said to have seen the body of a young girl who had drowned here.
-He hung up the doll in her honor, but was so haunted by thoughts of her lifeless body that he continued to tie the dolls onto the trees in her memory.
-Today the frightening forest overflows with creepy dolls and their body parts, from disembodied heads to arms and legs pleading to be made whole.
+He hung up the doll in her honor but was so haunted by thoughts of her lifeless body that he continued to tie the dolls onto the trees in her memory.
+Today this creepy forest overflows with dolls and their body parts, from disembodied heads to arms and legs pleading to be made whole.
 Many who come to take in the spectacle say the dolls are possessed, whispering to one another and even moving their eyes and body parts.

 3. Hoia-Baciu Forest, Romania